sap-tutorials/btp-foundation/tutorials/btp-cf-buildpacks-python-create/btp-cf-buildpacks-python-create.md

     The `pyuaa` service instance will be bound to the `myapp` application during deployment.

-4. To create a microservice (the application router), go to the `python-tutorial` folder and create a subfolder named  `web`.
+4. Now you need to create a microservice (the application router).
+To do that, go to the `python-tutorial` folder and create a subfolder named  `web`.

     > **IMPORTANT**: Make sure you don't have another application with the name `web` in your space!
 If you do, use a different name and adjust the rest of the tutorial according to it.